Non-governmental 457(b) rollover rules

 In short, if you make more money during your career, they expect you will spend more money in retirement and thus have a need to fill that “gap.”

-While we can criticize in multiple ways, the idea that you should save more money if you earn more money holds.
+While we can criticize in multiple ways, the idea that you should save more money if you earn more holds true.

 Beyond the ability to put away more tax-deferred income, employers offer non-governmental 457 plans to retain talent and encourage loyalty.
 These plans aim to keep executives and key employees happy and engaged.